slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 ## Velocity-addition formula

 In the first postulate, Einstein defined $x$ and $x'$ as spatial coordinates in two reference frames $K$ and $K'$ respectively such that the body whose position is represented by these spatial coordinates is always measured as traveling at speed $c$, independent to reference frame.
 Namely, he described a beam of light, *in vacuo*,  emitting from the intersecting origins of the reference frames.
 The referent body of $x$ and $x'$ must have speed $c$ in both reference frames.
-The ubiquitous misuse is shown via this postulate's implication to the commonly used velocity-addition formula:
+The ubiquitous misuse and misunderstanding is shown via this postulate's implication to the commonly used velocity-addition formula:

 ### Deriving the velocity-addition formula